shobhit-vashistha/AzureSnapseTraining/Windows-Spark-Setup.md

 - click the maven refresh button
 - Run main > scala > ... > App > main to make sure everything is working so far

+To check compatibility of maven packages search package at - https://mvnrepository.com/repos/central

 ## Add Spark 3.5.1 dependencies to the project -
 - In "pom.xml" add `<spark.version>3.5.1</spark.version>` to `<properties>` tag